Exploring Maryland: A Walk Around Lake Artemesia

-The lake is popular with fishermen and bird watchers, with the Prince George’s Audobon Society hosting bird walks every first and third Saturday of the month.
+The lake is popular with fishermen and birdwatchers, with the Prince George's Audobon Society hosting bird walks every first and third Saturday of the month.
 A wide range of bird life can be seen at the lake.
 Ubiquitous ducks share the waters with heron, ibis and Canada geese.
 In the reeds and woodland, you'll find swallows, martins, and bluebirds.

 This image was taken with Sony a-R and is a single shot exposure with some light processing in Adobe Lightroom.